User and Project Cloaks

 Also, even when you are cloaked, you will see your own IP if you /whois yourself.

-Once you've read and understood the above, if you would like an unaffiliated cloak, please drop in to #freenode or speak to a member of the staff team.
+Once you've read and understood the above, if you would like an unaffiliated cloak, please join the #freenode channel or speak to a member of the staff team.
 Note that cloaks are a privilege, and staff have the right to deny that privilege to users if they deem necessary.

 For project cloaks, a registered GC for the project needs to contact staff to request the cloak be added to the desired user.